-The marble (metamorphosed limestone), sandstone and shale found at Reversing Falls Rapids formed as shallow ocean sediments on the margins of ancient continents.
-Over millions of years the landmasses moved, a process sometimes known as continentail drift, and parts broke away from ancient Africa and South America and then collided with ancient North America.
-The light grey metasedimentary rocks below the railway bridge at Reversing Falls Rapids are Precambrian age marble 750 million to a billion years old, a fragment of continental crust once attached to a landmass we now know as South America.
+The marble (metamorphosed limestone), sandstone and shale found at Reversing Falls Rapids formed as shallow ocean sediments on the margins of ancient continents 500 million years apart.
+Over millions of years the landmasses moved, known as continentail drift, and parts broke away from ancient Africa and South America and then collided with ancient North America.
+The light grey metasedimentary rocks below the railway bridge at Reversing Falls Rapids are Precambrian age marble perhaps a billion years old, a fragment of continental crust once attached to a landmass we now know as South America.
 These rocks contain the oldest fossils in the province, the remains of cyanobacteria which formed into structures called stromatolites.

-The layered grey and purple rocks below the lookout and to the south are sandstone and shale rocks, Cambrian age sedimentary 541 to 485 million years old and were once part of Avalonia, a fragment of continental crust once attached to modern day Africa.
+The layered grey and purple rocks below the lookout and to the south are sandstone and shale rocks, Cambrian age sedimentary 541 to 490 million years old and were once part of Avalonia, a fragment of continental crust once attached to modern day Africa.
 These rocks have been studied extensively to develop a time frame for Cambrian rocks worldwide.
 They contain fossil remains of trilobites, brachiopods, trace fossils and more: part of the 'Cambrian Explosion' of life.
+These rocks have been studied extensively to develop a time frame for Cambrian rocks worldwide.

-Industry: Mining, lumbering and fishing

-Location 1, 2, or 3; Task G
+Industry: Mining, lumbering and fishing Location 1, 2, or 3; Task G